MikolajTanski/CocktailsApp/README.md

 Open "Tools:--> "NuGet Package Management" --> "Package Manager Console" and write "Update-database";

 # Technology
+* Applicataion Architecture: Backend: REST Api + Frontend: Angular
 * ASP.NET Core
+	- Automapper
+ 	- Serilog
+ 	- Identity
+ 	- Entity Framework
 * Ionic Angular
+ 	- HttpClient
+	- Web Scraping (HTTP request to external API)
 * SQLEXPRESS

+# Functional requirements

+User registration: Users should be able to register for an account on the application.
+The registration process should collect their basic information, such as name, email address, and password.

+Course selection: Users should be able to browse through a list of courses and select the ones they want to take.
+They should also be able to view detailed descriptions of the courses, such as the course objectives, prerequisites, and duration.

+Learning modules: Each course should be divided into modules or lessons that cover specific topics.
+The application should provide interactive learning materials, such as videos, quizzes, and interactive simulations, to help users learn the content.

+Course progress tracking: The application should track each user's progress through the courses and display their completion status.
+Users should be able to see how much of the course they have completed and which modules they still need to finish.

+Course updates: The application should be regularly updated with new courses and learning materials to keep users engaged and up-to-date with the latest trends in the industry.

+Mobile compatibility: The application should be accessible from mobile devices, such as smartphones and tablets, to allow users to learn on-the-go.
 # Copyright and licensing

 ## MIT License